 If you seek a way to handicap whether the market should perform better or worse after an election, a better gauge is comparing a divided government versus a unified government.
 Those results show that there is a clear edge in favor of a divided government with an average annual return of 10.0% compared to a unified government annual return of 8.2%.
 (Source: Bloomberg and AB)

 The market will create different expectations and will likely move depending on the eventual outcome of the November elections.
 Remember the stock market doesn’t wait for the earnings results to move stock prices.
 The market reacts immediately to the news and then down the road the actual results may move the market better or worse depending on meeting or exceeding those expectations.
 In our work, we came across a great matrix that may be a nice cheat sheet to show you where to consider putting capital given a particular election outcome.
 Of course, please consult your advisor before making any of these decisions in your own investment portfolios:

 Source: Alliance Bernstein

-Despite the data and fact, keep in mind, investing is a long-term process.
+Despite the data and facts, keep in mind, investing is a long-term process.
 Despite the rancor, consternation, and television coverage, we invest to participate in the growth of great companies.
 Over time, we hope terrific companies get bigger, make more money and become more valuable so their stock prices can rise.
 Like the chart below indicates, the market does not care if the results are blue or red.
-Yes, there are some factors that can help expedite growth or emphasize one sector over another but the big picture continues to remain clear that trying to second guess the results and zig zagging in and out of the market can be detrimental to your portfolios investment health.
+Yes, there are some factors that can help expedite growth or emphasize one sector over another but the big picture continues to remain clear that trying to second guess the results and zig-zagging in and out of the market can be detrimental to your portfolios investment health.